Glasgow: Give It A Night, Then Go

 The two buildings of most historical significance in Glasgow are the 15th-century Provand's Lordship and the 12th-century Glasgow Cathedral, which may stand on the 7th-century burial site of St. Mungo (aka St. Kentigern, credited as the first bishop of Glasgow and with attracting settlers to what's now Glasgow—making him kind of the founder of the city).

 Glasgow's East End still reflects some medieval-era planning, which is cool, but may also be a reason that particular part of town has fallen behind in revitalizing.
-This is troubling; the city appears to struggle between making room for modern architecture while preserving historic sites, and, what's more, seems to favor revitalizing based on historically religious divisions (more on that in a later, extended cut on Glasgow's religious issues).
+This is troubling; the city appears to struggle between making room for modern architecture while preserving historic sites, and, what's more, seems to favor revitalizing based on historically religious divisions.

 So, with at least 1,400 years of documented civilization (and evidence of civilization predating Mungo), that's all Glasgow's got to offer a history enthusiast?
 Sure, the Cathedral is undeniably awesome, beautiful, and profound, but really, y'all?